Suchitra Pillai: Film career

-While in school in Mumbai, Pillai was very much interested in theatre but she graduated with a B.E. in Electronics Engineering in 1991.
+While in school in Mumbai, Pillai was very much interested in theatre but graduated with a B.E. in Electronics Engineering in 1991.
 She left for London soon after, where she became involved in a children's theatre.
 She started acting in movies in 1993 when she was offered her first role in a French film Le prix d'une femme as well as a role in the English film Guru in Seven.
+She has also appeared in the music videos of “Arranged Marriage” (1993) by Apache Indian and “Morning Glory (Oasis song)” (1995) by Oasis (band).

-Pillai then returned to Mumbai and was offered the job as a veejay.
+Pillai then returned to Mumbai and was offered a job as a veejay.
 She first appeared in a music video by Apache Indian and then in Bally Sagoo's "Dil cheez hai kya" video.
-She has also forayed into television with shows like Simply South, Red Alert, Hip Hip Hurray, Beintehaa, Rishta.com and Cabaret Cabaret.
+She has also forayed into television with shows like Simply South, Red Alert, Hip Hip Hurray, Beintehaa, Rishta.com, and Cabaret Cabaret.
 Pillai appears in the 2016 Hollywood film The Other Side of the Door, and in the 2017 indie film The Valley, for which she won the Best Actress award at both The Long Island International Film Festival and The Milan International Filmmakers Festival in 2017.